 You've got to get to Big Daddy's Donuts in Belton early for the best selection – they often run out by the time they close up shop at noon.
 Try a traditional glazed or cake donut, long john or cinnamon roll.
 Specialties include the "Crodaddy," a cross between a croissant and a doughnut, and the "CroMama," a croissant donut with cream cheese filling.

 Professor Tom Harte's daughter would urge customers to try a slice of "my daddy's cheesecake" after she convinced him to bake a few of his homemade cheesecakes each week for the restaurant where she worked a summer job.
 The name and the cheesecake caught on.
 More than three decades later, My Daddy's Cheesecake Bakery and Café in Cape Girardeau serves breakfast items, soups, salads and sandwiches as well as decadent cheesecake that can also be ordered online and shipped to your front door.

-Bass Pro Shops Outdoor World in Springfield is known as the the granddaddy of all outdoor stores.
+Bass Pro Shops Outdoor World in Springfield is known as the granddaddy of all outdoor stores.
 Owner Johnny Morris started the business in 1971 with a small fishing tackle display in his father's liquor store.
 Today, more than four million people visit the flagship store for the Bass Pro chain each year.
-Explore the 300,000-square-foot facility that includes a Tracker Boat showroom and thousands of items for fishing, hunting, camping, boating, golf and archery, clothing, footwear and items for your home or cabin.
-You'll also find cascading waterfalls, flowing steams, live ducks, and giant aquariums, including a 30,000-gallon saltwater aquarium.
+Explore the 300,000-square-foot facility that includes a Tracker Boat showroom and thousands of items for fishing, hunting, camping, boating, golf and archery as well as clothing, footwear and items for your home or cabin.
+You'll also find cascading waterfalls, flowing steams, live ducks and giant aquariums - including a 30,000-gallon saltwater aquarium.